KaluOkorie/Loan_Default/README.md

 3. Contains German-language column names, which were translated to English for ease of analysis This dataset provides a solid foundation for building and evaluating machine learning models aimed at predicting loan default risk.

+## 💡 The Insight That Changed My Perspective

+The most surprising finding wasn't which model performed best, but **why** it performed best.
+Despite achieving 89% cross-validation accuracy, my models consistently dropped to around 71% on test data.
+This taught me a crucial lesson about the difference between theoretical accuracy and real-world reliability.

+I also discovered that medium credit amounts have the highest default rates - challenging the assumption that larger loans are inherently riskier.
+This suggests that risk assessment needs to consider not just the amount, but the purpose and context of the loan.

+### Technical Insights:
+- **Random Forests** outperformed Decision Trees and K-NN because they handle feature interactions better in imbalanced datasets
+- **Feature selection** (using RFECV) proved more valuable than hyperparameter tuning alone
+- The gap between cross-validation and test performance highlighted the importance of **robust validation strategies**

 ## Approach
 **Exploratory Data Analysis (EDA):**
 Performed a comprehensive analysis including missing data inspection, imputation, removal of irrelevant features, and visualisation of feature distributions to gain deeper insights into the dataset.
+- **Ethical data handling** with sensitive demographic information
+- **Comprehensive EDA** with visualizations of outliers and distributions
+- **Smart feature engineering** removing redundant variables like telephone numbers
+- **Class imbalance handling** using Random OverSampling

 **Data Cleaning / Pre-processing:**
 Addressed class imbalance using RandomOverSampler, applied One-Hot Encoding to categorical features, and scaled numerical data for better model performance.